Where do I go to upload a paper (or book, or poem, or citation)?

 Then, we'll ask you to provide additional information about your paper.

 If you don't add research interests, we might suggest you add some research interests.
 Research interests function as tags on your paper, and having your paper appear in research interest feeds is a huge driver of paper traffic.
 We recommend a variety of research interests, from very broad ("War History") to mid-range ("American Revolution") to specific ("British Regiments in the Battle of Brandywine"), to make sure your paper gets the attention it deserves.
+When you're finished, scroll to the bottom and click "Save and Finish!"

+Now you're done, and your paper is uploaded to Academia.
 Still have questions about uploading?
 Let us know!